Shopify/deprecation_toolkit/README.md

 ### 🔨 `#DeprecationToolkit::Configuration#allowed_deprecations`

-You can ignore some depcreations using `allowed_deprecations`. `allowed_deprecations` accepts an array of Regexp.
+You can ignore some deprecations using `allowed_deprecations`. `allowed_deprecations` accepts an array of Regexp.

 Whenever a deprecation matches one of the regex, it is ignored.